dbloisi/imbs-mt/README.md

 # Independent Multimodal Background Subtraction
-Independent Multimodal Background Subtraction (IMBS) Library is a C++ library designed for performing an accurate foreground extraction in real-time.
+Independent Multimodal Background Subtraction multi-thread (IMBS-MT) Library is a C++ library designed for performing an accurate foreground extraction in real-time.
 IMBS creates a multimodal model of the background in order to deal with illumination changes, camera jitter, movements of small background elements, and changes in the background geometry.
 A statistical analysis